This page will contain more questions as they are asked.

 Question: How do I apply for my FTTP voucher?

 Answer: The application process is straightforward.
 Premises will have to confirm that their current broadband speed is less than 100Mbs and agree to take out a 12-month contract with one of the FTTP capable ISPs.
-The application will be on the Openreach portal once our build goes live.
-The project deadline for applications is Monday 15 March 2021.
+The application will be on the Openreach portal once the portal goes live for the Astons.

 Question: How much will FTTP cost?

-Answer: Installation will be free of charge if enough premises apply for Gigabit Broadband Vouchers of £7,000.
+Answer: Installation will be free of charge if enough premises apply for Gigabit Broadband Vouchers.
 Premises applying for a voucher have to take out a 12-month contract with a FTTP capable internet service provider which may involve additional cost.
-See our guide to ISPs here.
+Click here for our latest ISP costs summary.

 Question: Will I have to change my internet service provider (ISP)?

 Answer: Not necessarily.
 There are many ISPs that provide FTTP and the number is growing all the time.
-See below for a list of current FTTP providers.
+See answer below for a list of current FTTP providers.
+Click here for our latest ISP costs summary.

 Question: Which ISPs work with FTTP?